PomeloWu99/Capstone/README.md

 ## Profit Margin Prediction <a name="Profit-Margin-Prediction"></a>

 ### Methods <a name="Prediction-Methods"></a>
+The profit margin prediction for AMECO was executed using two primary modeling approaches to address the unique challenges of the dataset.

 #### Machine Learning Model <a name="Machine-Learning-Model"></a>
+We implemented several machine learning models, and Random Forest has the best performance with relatively low RMSE about 6.97, known for its strong performance in capturing non-linear interactions within complex datasets.
+The model was trained on variables that included temporal aspects like the month and customer categories, to predict profit margins for hundreds of AMECO’s product classes.

 #### Time Series Model <a name="Time-Series-Model"></a>
+Through rigorous exploratory data analysis, our models detected a seasonal pattern peaking between July and September, as well as a positive shift post-pandemic.
+So, we decided to implement time series models to predict more realistic profit margins.
+Our time series analysis employed two models, ARIMAX and Prophet.
+For ARIMAX, it takes advantage of its capacity to capture both stationary and non-stationary trends, and external categorical variables into the forecast.
+This model allowed us to extend our predictions by considering the influence of time-dependent trends and customer segmentation on profit margins.
+The RMSE for ARIMAX is 8.99.
+For Prophet, developed by Google, it is sensitive to seasonal patterns and events, like Christmas and accidental events, and robust to shifts in the trend.
+It turns out that the RMSE for ARIMAX is 8.99.

 ### Results <a name="Results"></a>
+4.2.1 Results for Different Product Classes
+While the RMSE detailed in 4.1.2 reflects an average measure across all product classes, our investigation revealed significant variation in performance between different categories.
+For instance, the 'Safety Tools' category showed a notably precise RMSE of 1.63, indicating a high level of accuracy in our forecasts for this class.
+The forecasts closely followed the observed data points, and the confidence intervals were consistently tight, reflecting the model's confidence in its predictions.

+Conversely, the 'Abrasive Miscellaneous' category presented a substantially higher RMSE of 18.56, suggesting greater variability in predictive accuracy for this class.
+The observed data points displayed a wide spread around the forecast line, and the broader confidence intervals indicated a higher level of uncertainty in the model's predictions.

 #### Model Results <a name="Model-Results"></a>